A unified convention for achievement positional games: Introduction

 \textbf{Objectives and results.} The aim of this paper is twofold.
 We first establish elementary properties of achievement positional games in general.
 In particular, we look at some general principles which hold in the Maker-Maker convention, such as strategy stealing for instance, to see if they generalize to achievement positional games.
 For all those that we consider, we show that this is indeed the case, emphasizing the fact that most properties of Maker-Maker games come from their ``achievement'' nature rather than symmetry.
 We also define the \textit{outcome} of an achievement positional game as the result with optimal play when Left starts and when Right starts.
 We list all existing outcomes, as well as all possibilities for the outcome of a disjoint union of two games depending on their individual outcomes.
 Our second objective is the study of the algorithmic complexity of the game, depending on the size of both players' edges.
-The problem we consider is the existence of a winning strategy for Left as first player.
-We get results for almost all edge sizes, which are summed up in Table \ref{tab:results}.
-As a corollary, we also show that deciding whether the next player has a winning strategy for the Maker-Maker game on a hypergraph of rank 4 after one round of (non-optimal) play is {\sf PSPACE}-complete.
+The problem we consider is the existence of a winning strategy for Left as the first player.
+For some edge sizes, the algorithmic complexity of this problem ensues from previous results on positional games.
+We obtain results for all the remaining edge sizes, which can be seen in Table \ref{tab:results}.
+A corollary of our work is that deciding whether the first player has a winning strategy for the Maker-Maker game on a 3-uniform hypergraph after one round of (non-optimal) play is {\sf PSPACE}-complete, which is the first general complexity result on the Maker-Maker convention for edges of size 3.

+We note that an extended abstract of this work was published at EuroComb'25 \cite{eurocomb}, however the {\sf PSPACE}-hardness proof for the case $(p,q)=(3,3)$ was different and did not imply {\sf PSPACE}-hardness for intermediate positions of the Maker-Maker game on 3-uniform hypergraphs, whereas the proof presented in this paper does.
+On the other hand, a recent paper has built on this extended abstract to improve on one of our results: namely, the case $(p,q)=(3,2)$, which Theorem \ref{theo:32} proves to be {\sf NP}-hard, has been shown to be {\sf PSPACE}-complete \cite{makermaker4}.

 In Section \ref{section2}, we introduce achievement positional games as well as their associated decision problem, and we define the notion of outcome.
 We then establish general properties of achievement positional games in Section \ref{section3}, including the outcome of a disjoint union for which part of the proof is deferred to Appendix \ref{appendix}.
 Section \ref{section4} is dedicated to algorithmic studies depending on the size of the edges.
 Finally, Section \ref{section5} concludes the paper and lists some perspectives.